mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 If changing the category of the report results in it becoming the responsibility of another authority, the report will be re-sent to that authority.
-Do not mark it as closed, even though you have now dealt with it as far as your council is concerned; from the other authority's point of view, and for the person who made the report, the status is still open.
+Do not mark it as closed, even though you have now dealt with it as far as your authority is concerned; from the other authority's point of view, and for the person who made the report, the status is still open.

-However, if the report remains your council’s responsibility, the category change does not re-send the report unless the send method has changed (e.g. in the case of councils where some reports are sent via the Open311 protocol and others by email).
+However, if the report remains your authority’s responsibility, the category change does not re-send the report unless the send method has changed (e.g. in the case of councils where some reports are sent via the Open311 protocol and others by email).

 #### Changing the location